evanwherchek/evanwherchek/README.md

 What truly fuels my passion for software engineering is the endless opportunity for innovation it offers.
 The thrill of solving complex problems and seeing my code come to life is unparalleled.
 I believe that software engineering is not just a discipline, but a craft that requires continuous learning and refinement.

 I'm grateful to have learned from some of the best engineers and business leaders during my time as an undergraduate.
-And now I am seeking my first role as a software engineer where I can apply my skills in a fast-paced, innovative environment.
+And now I am applying my skills to the real world.
 I'm interested in several parts of the software development lifecycle including frontend, full-stack, cloud, and CI/CD.

 I could not be more excited to begin my career and I'm very entheusiastic to build excellent user experiences!